 - Available without any visible metal parts

-All of these perks come at a cost, of course, but it’s a price that many patients are willing to pay for the convenience, discreetness, and comfort by way of less braces pain offered by Damon Clear braces.
+All of these perks come at a cost, of course, but the higher clear braces price is one that many patients are willing to pay for, considering the convenience, discreetness, and comfort by way of less braces pain offered by Damon Clear braces.

 3M Clarity ADVANCED